rjb16/Gym_Project_Ruby/README.md

 'gem install pry'
 'gem install sinatra'
 In the terminal, use the createdb command to create a database called 'gym'.
-Run the sql with the database by using the command 'psql -d gym db/gym.sql, then run ruby.app In your browser, go to localhost: followed by your port number which should be displayed in the terminal.
+Run the sql with the database by using the command 'psql -d gym db/gym.sql, then run ruby.app.
+In your browser, go to localhost: followed by your port number which should be displayed in the terminal.
 The app should now be running